ahmedkaludi/accelerated-mobile-pages/README.md

 == Changelog ==

+= 0.9.97.62 (3rd July 2019) =
+* Improvements: Change AddThis controls labels. #3359
+* Fixed: Alternative methods to sanitize(`sanitize_textarea_field`) for users who are using older then 4.7  #3394
+* Fixed: amp-addthis script is loading on WooCommerce product pages. #3393
+* Fixed: Page titles are changing when Rank math plugin active #3358
+* Fixed: Icons added in featured image caption not working properly with font awesome #3288

 = 0.9.97.61 (2nd July 2019) =
 * Improvements: AMP option panel for better enhancement #2432
 * Improvements: Lighthouse score improved in all designs #3108